braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 ![Experiment Step ][0]{: style="max-width:60%"}

 {% alert important %}
-Support for Canvas Experiment Steps is currently in early access.
-Please contact your Braze account manager if you are interested in participating in the early access.
+Experiment Steps is currently in beta.
+Please contact your Braze account manager if you are interested in participating in the beta.
 {% endalert %}

 ## Create an Experiment Step